joyreleased/pi-objectives/README.md

 A strawman design of how these services would provide a single view and what that view would be.

 2. Consult with Outside Vendors (PR1 Implementation Task) Even if AWS cloud-native services does meet the need, consult with outside vendors to see how their tools can be used for prevention or mitigation.
-This implemention task should embelish the strawman design using AWS services by covering a process for mitigation and prevention or if they play no role at all.
+This implemention task should consider the value of embelishing the strawman design using AWS services by augmenting with third-party functionality to compensate for identified deficiencies.

 Tools/Vendors:
 Sonatype IQ Server/Nexus Pro - Sonatype